 Chimney stacks

 Repair category 2

-Notes Weathered stonework is evident to the chimney stacks.
+Notes Defective mortar joints, cracked render and weathered stonework were noted to the chimney stacks.

 Roofing including roof space

 Repair category 2

-Notes The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
-Some cracked and misaligned slates.
+Notes Some cracked and misaligned slates noted.
+The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
+The flat roof section has a limited life only and will require regular maintenance and eventual renewal.